5 Kid-Friendly Wildflower Hikes in Western Washington

 Wildflower blooms follow the snowmelt, so the later in the summer it gets, the higher in elevation you must go to see wildflowers.
 For high meadow lovers, summer saves the best for last.

-Where can you hike with your family through vibrant fields of wildflowers?
 Below are five kid-friendly hikes in Western Washington that are putting on a show right now.
 Hike them soon to see the pretty blooms at their best.
+(Note: Wildflowers are blooming early again this year, 2016.)

 Tips: Wildflower meadows are fragile ecosystems, so remember to chat with your kids ahead of time about staying on designated trails.
 These hikes are through meadows and will have plenty of sun exposure, so pack kid-friendly sunblock and wide-brimmed hats to protect against sunburn.